mrfylke/frammr-mqtt-validator/specifications/validators/nfc/nfc.md

 This concept is applicable in situations where the smart card holds various types of travel rights and there is a requirement to prioritize among them.
-Examples of such types include NOD (Name Origin Destination), account-based, and others.
+Examples of such types include NOD (Nasjonal OrdreDatabase), account-based, and others.

 Only supported type for now is `nsd` and that needs to be set as `type`, for